 Ok, time to address the elephant in the room.
-When, and how, are we going to travel again?
-With the curent media circus of sensationalist headlines reporting eternally pessimistic news (most of which has been absolutely untrue), we remain optimistic in our quest to travel this summer.
+Some of us are travelling again but a) how easy is it at the moment to travel and b) is it likely to last?
+With the curent media circus of sensationalist headlines reporting eternally pessimistic news (most of which has been absolutely untrue), we remain optimistic for travel to keep opening up this summer and autumn.
+We have had some happy guests return from long-awaited holidays with their families and, apart from the irritating Day 2 test requirements, are having a seamless journey both there and back.

 And whilst we’re on that, let’s not even bother mentioning countries on the ‘red’ list.
-With stays in airport hotels for 10 days at your own cost, this is a price that isn’t worth paying.
+With stays in airport hotels for 10 days at your own cost -including two COVID-19 tests – this is a price that isn’t worth paying.
+Sadly that means Mexico, South America and Oman are off limits.

 HOW MUCH DO TESTS COST